- Chapman University, Bachelor of Fine Arts

-During this time he was responsible for finding, packaging and overseeing the Warner Bros hit, The Bucket List, starring Jack Nicholson & Morgan Freeman and directed by Rob Reiner, on which he served as an executive producer.
+During this time he was responsible for finding, packaging and overseeing the Rob Reiner-directed Warner Bros. hit, The Bucket List, starring Jack Nicholson and Morgan Freeman, on which he served as an executive producer.
 Knox was also a co-producer on the movie musical Hairspray, starring John Travolta, Christopher Walken, Queen Latifah and Michelle Pfeiffer.

 Knox has returned to the university where he currently runs Chapman Entertainment, the feature film studio set up to help alums make the transition to feature films.
 He also serves on Dodge College’s alumni board and enjoys teaching a class on producing.

 Recent Creative, Scholarly Work and Publications

 Executive Producer of the award-winning feature documentary, "Breaking Bread".
 This film received a 91 on Rotten Tomatoes and was released on 80 screens in January, a truly remarkable feat for a doc.

 Co-Director / Producer: "Behind The Indianapolis 500 With Parnelli Jones"